 Baytril may react with the following medications :

 - Extended-spectrum penicillins

 What happens if I miss a dose?

-Give the cat the medication as soon as you remember, however, if it is close to the time the next dose, skip the missed one.
+Give the cat the medication as soon as you remember, however, if it is close to the time the next dose is due, skip the missed one.
 Never give two doses at once.

 The adverse effects of Baytril are minimal but can include:

 - Gastrointestinal disorders such as vomiting, diarrhea, and loss of appetite.

 - Retinal degeneration, resulting in blindness has been reported in cats who received much higher doses than the recommended 5 mg per kilo, per day.